How are the Carnegie Math Pathway courses different from other college and remedial math offerings?

 What is Quantway?

 Quantway is a set of quantitative reasoning course options designed to promote success in mathematics and to develop quantitatively literate students.
-Quantway includes a set of 1-2 term offerings that are designed to meet a range of developmental and college-level student needs.
+Quantway includes a set of offerings that are designed to meet a range of developmental and college-level student needs.

 Which students should take Quantway?